 Business Culture in Brazil: 5 simple steps to success

 Remember that these are general guides.
 You may well find that the north is more relaxed about timings compared to the south, or that Spanish is more widely spoken in cities near the borders with hispanophone countries.
-However, these are a good guide to getting things done all over.
+Business culture varies across regions.

 - Be patient.